 Regardless of the financial institution involved, the bonuses that customers collect when shopping at the retailer using co-branded cards are accumulated by the card-issuing institution.

 The card-issuing banks are also interested in co-branded card projects, as partnering with a well-known retailer brings customers to the bank.
+In fact, co-branded credit cards for banks represent a strategic tool for attracting new clients, strengthening loyalty, and increasing transaction volumes.

 As for the money, the co-branded card partnership conditions depend on the agreement.
 For instance, financial institutions may pay retailers a referral fee for every approved application for a co-branded card or cover the rewards customers earn, enticing them to keep making purchases with their card at the particular retailer.